billcccheng/CSCE606-RottenPotatoes-bdd-tdd-cycle/README.md

 + The URI of your deployed app on Heroku that passes all the scenarios (later in the semester, we'll show how to run Cucumber scenarios directly against your deployed app, not just your local copy)
 + Any files you modified (i.e. app/, config/routes.rb, db/migrate/, etc.)

+**Special Note:**
+You are welcome to fork my repo but if you are forking this for a homework, please consult with your professor to see if this is allowed.
+Thanks!